MAINE SOFT DRINKS

 It all began when the Harkness family established a soft drinks business, Braid Mineral Water Co., in Ballymena in 1919.
 The founder’s son, John Harkness, decided to branch out on his own in 1949 and formed Maine Soft Drinks.
 In 1959 the business relocated to its current premises in Ballymoney.

-The company is still owned by the Harkness family and is now into its 4th generation.
+The company is still owned by the Harkness family and is now into its 4th generation with 2019 being their 70th year in business.

 It has expanded and branched out in different ways including supplying to supermarkets and contract bottling.
 They are also exporting to various companies on the UK mainland.
 Regardless of expansion the doorstep delivery side of the business is still very important, with more than 40,000 homes supplied on a weekly / fortnightly basis.